nka11/bootweb/doc/GettingStarted.md

-This will create a populated tree of a bootweb applications server and a basic runnable script with builtin user registration/authentication (forms and controllers) plus access to the ACL API
+This will create a populated tree of a bootweb applications server and a basic runnable script with builtin user registration/authentication (forms and controllers) plus access to the ACL API. you can find the template of an application server in samples/standard

 Customize your project